xsolla/xsolla-sdk-php/README.md

 * PHP 5.3.9+
 * Your php.ini needs to have the date.timezone setting
-* The following PHP extensions are required: curl,
+* The following PHP extensions are required:
   * curl
   * json